Same-sex marriage in Chile: Parliamentary debate and approval

 Committee debate on the same-sex marriage bill resumed on 9 January 2019, and continued in May.
-In May 2019, Senate President Jaime Quintana said that the bill, along with a bill permitting same-sex couples to adopt, would have priority in the Senate agenda.
-In July 2019, upon assuming his role as chairman of the Constitution Committee, Senator Felipe Harboe began fast-tracking the procedure of the same-sex marriage bill, as opposition parties announced their intention to push for debate in Congress before going into recess in February 2020.
-On 15 January 2020, the bill was approved at first reading in the Senate by 22 votes to 16.
+In May, Senate President Jaime Quintana said that the bill, along with a bill permitting same-sex couples to adopt, would be given "priority" in the Senate agenda.
+In July, upon assuming his role as chairman of the Constitution Committee, Senator Felipe Harboe began fast-tracking the procedure of the same-sex marriage bill, as opposition parties announced their intention to push for debate in Congress before going into recess in February 2020.
+On 15 January, the bill was approved at first reading in the Senate by 22 votes to 16.
 In October 2020, it was reported that the Constitution Committee had approved 29 of the articles in the bill, with 27 remaining to be approved.

 On 1 June 2021, during his last annual address to the National Congress, Piñera announced that his government would support the bill and place urgency on bringing it forward to a vote.
-On 21 July 2021, the Senate approved the legislation by 28 votes to 14.
+The Senate approved the legislation by 28 votes to 14 on 21 July.
 The bill then moved to the Chamber of Deputies.
-On 13 October 2021, the bill was approved by the Constitution Committee of the Chamber of Deputies, and on 2 November 2021 it was approved by the Finance Committee of the Chamber.
-On 23 November 2021, the Chamber of Deputies approved an amended version by 101 votes to 30.
-As it was modified by the Chamber of Deputies, the Senate Constitution Committee decided to send the bill to a joint committee of both houses.
-On 6 December, the joint committee voted 7–2 in favor of the Chamber version of the bill with modifications, including a compromise provision that spouses of transgender people wishing to change their name and legal gender should first be consulted as to whether they wish to seek a divorce, which was criticized by MOVILH as "transphobic".
+It was approved by the Constitution Committee of the Chamber of Deputies on 13 October, and by the Finance Committee on 2 November.
+On 23 November, the Chamber of Deputies approved an amended version of the legislation by 101 votes to 30.